prism/PrismRefracted/README.md

 - [**Discord**][discord] - Please visit discord for help before opening issues.

-# Updating from v2/v3
+## Updating from v2/v3

+**Database**

-Prism will automatically convert your database schema to the new format.
+Prism can automatically convert your database schema to the new format.
 However, for large databases this may take time.
-This should ideally be done when no players are online.
+This should definitely be done when no players are online.

+However, because v4 has a drastically improved database than older versions we recommend starting fresh, because:

+- v4's block state/item/entity serialization process is far better than v3, however this means it's also incompatible.
+Lookups will generally work but rollbacks will generally not.
+(Invalid data will be safely skipped.)
+- v3 tracked non-player "causes" as fake players. v4 can't separate those when migrating data.

 Prism 4 uses a different configuration format/structure.
 Options may not be 1:1 with new configurations so please ask in discord if you need help.